 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

-Getting out of debt can seem overwhelming, whether you owe thousands of dollars or hundreds of thousands.
-As your debt balances go up, more and more of your income goes to eliminate debt.
-You rely on debt even more to cover expenses as you live paycheck to paycheck.
-Even on a limited income with no extra money, you can get out of debt with the right strategy.
-Debt.com is here to help you learn how to get out of debt with these step-by-step instructions.
+Whether you owe thousands of dollars or hundreds of thousands, getting out of any amount of debt can seem overwhelming.
+As your balances go up, more and more of your income goes to eliminate debt.
+This leads to you rely on debt, even more, to cover expenses as you live paycheck-to-paycheck.
+But even on a limited income with no extra money, you CAN figure out how to get out of debt with the right strategy.
+Debt.com is here to help with these step-by-step instructions.

 What you’ll need:

 - Most recent paychecks (or just note income listed in your statement)